parj/AddOnJavaAntTasks/README.md

 ## AntXPath

-Ensure you have downloaded the *AntXPath jar* and placed that in your $ANT_HOME/lib
+> Requires XALAN (for JAVA 1.4 and below, JAVA 1.5 and above nothing is required) - http://xml.apache.org/xalan-j/downloads.html#latest-release

-Requires XALAN (for JAVA 1.4 and below, JAVA 1.5 and above nothing is required) - http://xml.apache.org/xalan-j/downloads.html#latest-release
+### Getting Started
     <target name="declare-tasks">
         <taskdef name="xpath" classname="uk.co.firstzero.xml.AntXPath"/>
         <taskdef name="modifyPath" classname="uk.co.firstzero.xml.ModifyPath"/>
     </target>

-To use:
+### Task Examples
 Rename Pattern - Is the pattern in which the files you should be renamed - The value is picked up from the xml using xpaths.
 This makes sense, when you remove/change values, rename the files and then do a comparison